Julio A. Camarero, PhD

 Department of Pharmacology and Pharmaceutical Sciences

-Julio A. Camarero started his studies in chemistry at the University of Barcelona (Spain), received his master’s degree in 1992 and finished his PhD thesis there in 1996.
-Afterward he joined the group of Prof. Tom W. Muir at The Rockefeller University as a Burroughs Wellcome Fellow where he contributed to the development of new chemoselective ligation techniques for the chemical engineering of proteins.
-In 2000, he moved to the Lawrence Livermore National Laboratory as a Distinguished Lawrence Fellow, where he became staff scientist and head of laboratory in 2003.
-He joined the University of Southern California in 2007 as an associate professor.
+Julio A. Camarero started his studies in chemistry at the University of Barcelona (Spain), received his Master of Science degree in 1992, and finished his PhD thesis there in 1996.
+Afterward, he joined the group of Prof. Tom W. Muir at Rockefeller University as a Burroughs Wellcome Fellow, where he contributed to the development of new chemoselective ligation techniques for the chemical engineering of proteins.
+In 2000, he moved to the Lawrence Livermore National Laboratory as a Distinguished Lawrence Fellow, becoming a senior scientist and head of the Protein Chemistry and Engineering Laboratory in 2003.
+He joined the University of Southern California in 2008 as an Associate Professor.

-His current research interests are focused in the development of new bioorganic approaches using protein splicing and synthetic protein chemistry for studying biological processes involved in bacterial pathogenicity and how can be modulated or inhibited by small molecules.
-Camarero has authored over 40 peer-reviewed publications and four invited book chapters.
+His current research interests are focused on the development of new chemical biology approaches using protein splicing and synthetic protein chemistry to study biological processes involved in cancer and bacterial pathogenicity and how they can be modulated or inhibited by small Cys-knotted microproteins called cyclotides.
+Camarero has authored over 120 peer-reviewed publications and four invited book chapters.
+His lab is strongly funded by federal (NIH, DoD-CMDRP) and private foundation (American Cancer Society, Melanoma Research Alliance, American Lung Association) sponsors.

 Areas of Expertise